oegedijk/explainerdashboard/README.md

 and explanations (thanks to the modular design of the library).
 And you can combine multiple dashboards into a single [ExplainerHub](https://explainerdashboard.readthedocs.io/en/latest/hub.html).

+Dashboards can be exported to static html directly from a running dashboard, or programmatically as part of an automated deployment process.

  Examples deployed at: [titanicexplainer.herokuapp.com](http://titanicexplainer.herokuapp.com), detailed documentation at [explainerdashboard.readthedocs.io](http://explainerdashboard.readthedocs.io), example notebook on how to launch dashboard for different models [here](notebooks/dashboard_examples.ipynb), and an example notebook on how to interact with the explainer object [here](notebooks/explainer_examples.ipynb).